rossberg/boulder-dash/README.md

 ### Building

+#### The Graphics build

-It should work to invoke
+To build the version of the game using the Graphics library, it should work to invoke
 ```
-dune build
+dune build main_graphics.exe
 ```
 If you are old-school and lazy like me, you can also simply say
 ```
 make
 ```
 and as a bonus, get a link to the executable in the current directory.
-Of course, that's assuming you're a real programmer working with some Unix-style shell.

 Prerequisites: